The Murray Reich Distinguished Artist Award

-New York Foundation for the Arts (NYFA) is proud to announce Jaune Quick-to-See Smith as the 2019 recipient of the Murray Reich Distinguished Artist Award, which was inaugurated in 2015.
+New York Foundation for the Arts (NYFA) is proud to announce multimedia artists Nancy Cohen and Alonzo Davis as the 2022 recipients of its Murray Reich Distinguished Artist Award, which was inaugurated in 2015.

 With the support of an anonymous donor, NYFA created this annual unrestricted cash award of $12,000 to enable mature artists with a long history of creative practice to pursue deeper investigations or new explorations that can inform and enrich their work.
 It has been developed in memory of the artist Murray Reich, a New York-based painter who also had a highly regarded career as a professor of art at Bard College.